UC Hospitality - Serial Box

 A: Ensure the serial cables are connected, and the baud rate and related settings are set correctly.

 A: Ensure that the settings.ini file has been set with the public IP of the Serial Box network.
-Also, ensure that the Additional Settings are in the correct IP address listed for the UC Hospitality system.
-Lastly, port 8080 must be open on both firewalls (hosted and on-prem) and port forwarding lists the correct local IP addresses.
+Also, ensure that the Additional Settings are set to the correct IP address for the UC Hospitality system.
+Lastly, port 8080 must be open on both firewalls (hosted and on-prem), and the port-forwarding lists the correct local IP addresses.

-To test that everything has been set up correctly, issue the SSH command "telnet <Proxy IP> 8080" from the hosted system using the IP of the Serial Box.
+To test that everything has been set up correctly, run the SSH command "telnet <Proxy IP> 8080" on the hosted system using the Serial Box's IP address.
 If everything has been set correctly, you should see:

 root@ip-10-169-89-240:~# telnet 12.34.56.78 8080